head-first-design-patterns/decorator-pattern/README.md

 - When customers request for a beverage, they like to have add-ons like cream, marshmallows, etc.
 - The beverage can be `decorated WITH` cream and marshmallows
 - After being decorated, the beverage's cost will vary acc to the decorators
-- The beverage has no knowledge of being decorated hence no
+- The beverage has no knowledge of being decorated
+- Customers can order Hot Chocolate; and have option to add cream and marshmallows to the beverage

 ### Running the code

 ```
 cd src/main/java
-javac DuckSimulator.java
+javac CafeCoffeeDay.java
-java DuckSimulator
+java CafeCoffeeDay

 ```